techidaily/site-screen-mirror/source/_posts/boosting-your-fps-on-ark-survival-evolved-for-an-optimal-pc-gaming-experience.md

 2. Go to **Gaming** **\>** **Global Settings** .
 Then modify the settings the same way you see on the screenshot below.
 ![AMD Radeon Settings](https://images.drivereasy.com/wp-content/uploads/2018/12/AMD-Radeon-Settings.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0pSRlspzW-A?si=A82G3Yxwj_31cKDq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Launch God of War and see if the in-game FPS increases.
 If not, move on to the next fix, below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Disable overlays